|Our Singles Challenge Ladder

 - Other (please specify)

-To determine starting positions on the ladder, players will be drawn from a hat.
-This ranking (including contact information) will be sent out to all players.
+Following the deadline for sign-up, the ranking (including contact information) will be sent out to all players.
 The ranking will be posted in the clubhouse.
-Any players who join after the start date in mid-June will be added to the bottom of the ladder.
+Any players who join after the start date at the beginning of June will be added to the bottom of the ladder.
 The ladder will be open to both male and female players of all levels.

 The challenger of the match is responsible for reserving the tennis court online.
 After challenging another player who accepts, both players must find a time that works best for both of them.
 The challenger may select a time for the match; however, the time must be mutually agreeable with both players.
 Then, the challenger is expected to reserve the court online (booking up to 6 days in advance – please note: we have expanded the online court reservations from 1 court to 2 courts during some hours).